 But I began to think about the fact that I am a Christian in a nation made up of many Christians who all seem to disagree.
 The truth seems to be the hard, cold reality than 'the tie that binds' is broken.
 Instead the road that divides has become paramount.
 In recent years I began to feel like Mr. Englander, “Hmmm, I’m a Christian but – what if I’m not your flavor of Christian?
 What if I like to listen to Dire Straits, and drink beer made in monasteries?
 What if I color my hair, wear blue jeans, cuss and pray and sometimes both on the same day?
 To me, with everything Nathan Englander writes he has a surety of who his people really are.
 And his place within them.
 What I want to know is - Who are my people?

 Throughout that day after listening to that interview I began to wonder things like – Would the Christians that supported President Bush hide President Obama?
-Would Christians who supported President Obama hide President Bush?
-I’m talking about hiding to save someone’s life under the sure looming threat of death for doing so, hiding.
+Would Christians who supported President Obama hide President Trump?
+I’m talking about hiding someone to save their life under the looming threat of death for doing so.
 I’m talking about serious business.
 Hell and humanity.
 History teaches us a powerful lesson – that history can be repeated before our very eyes.
 Could some type of holocaust happen again?
 Could Christians of one denomination attack those of another?
 Fox Network Christians against CNN network Christians?
 Could there be a rounding up?
 A casting out?
 And if this happened who would be doing the hiding and who would be doing the snitching?

 Would the much beloved author, Anne Lamont hide the popular personality, Sara Palin and vice versa?
-I begin to look at the world through Nathan’s eyes, That day when I came home I told my husband the entire story and we began to do the same thing.
+I begin to look at the world through Nathan’s eyes, That day when I came home I told a friend the entire story and we began to do the same thing.
 Rolling over lists of friends in our mind.
 "He would turn us in."
 "That one would hide us, that is if we had something to offer."
 "Her?
 That friend?
 Oh, she hide us without a doubt,” I said.
-“She’d hide the whole world,” my husband replied.
+“She’d hide the whole world,” my friend replied.

 Which brought me to the place that most my good travels take me - the mirror of my own soul.